UTE Startup Prize

 Are you a startup founder or do you have a great idea you want to turn into a business?

-The University of Toronto Entrepreneurship Startup Prize is an annual business pitch competition offering $50,000+ in prizes to recognize, reward, and accelerate the University of Toronto’s most innovative startups.
-As part of U of T Entrepreneurship Week, the competition will take place the week of March 7-11, 2022.
-Selected individuals or teams will compete by showcasing their business idea via a five-minute pitch to a panel of judges for the following prizes:
+The University of Toronto Entrepreneurship Startup Prize is an annual business pitch competition offering $60,000+ in prizes to recognize, reward, and accelerate the University of Toronto’s most innovative startups.
+As part of U of T Entrepreneurship Week, the competition took place on March 7, 2022.

 1st Prize: $10,000